MilanKacar/milankacar.github.io/_posts/2025-2-8-blog-116-apple-ee2e-encryption.md

 ---
 layout: post
-title: "#115 📦 2349.
-Design a Number Container System 🚀🧠"
+title: "#116 ☁️ The UK Wants a Backdoor into Your iCloud 🚀🧠"
 categories: [Programming, Cryptography]
 difficulty: Medium
 tags: [EE2E]
 ---

-# The UK Wants a Backdoor into Your iCloud 🔓🍏

-## The British Empire Strikes Back (at Encryption) 🇬🇧🕵️‍♂️

 Ah, the UK.
 Land of tea ☕, rain 🌧️, and now... government-mandated backdoors into your private data?
 Yep, you read that right.
 The British government has issued a **Technical Capability Notice** (which is just fancy spy talk for "Do what we say or else!") demanding Apple to create a **backdoor** that would let them access users' encrypted iCloud data **worldwide**. 🌍🔑